coderop2/recommendation_system/README.md

 # Movie Recommendation engine
+The data was scrapped from the TMDB API using scrappers.
 This project is divided into two parts:
 1. The​ ​Story​ ​of​ ​Film:​ ​This section aims at narrating the history, trivia and facts behind the world of cinema through the lens of data.
 Extensive Exploratory Data Analysis is